 The following summarizes certain provisions of the Bank's common shares and preferred shares.
 This summary is qualified in its entirety by the actual terms and conditions of such shares.
-For more detail on the Bank's capital structure, see pages 57, 58, 121 and 122 of the 2007 Annual Report which pages are incorporated herein by reference.
+For more detail on the Bank's capital structure, see pages 60 to 62 of the 2008 MD&A and pages 135 and 136 of the 2008 Financial Statements, which pages are incorporated herein by reference.